 A jar of light orange Raising Cane's dipping sauce with a metal spoon and a jar of Tony Chachere's Creole Seasoning on a gray wooden background.

-I will probably say this ten times in this post, but the best way to get the real Cane’s sauce flavor is to let the sauce sit in the fridge for as long as you can resist before serving it.
+Let the sauce rest in the fridge for as long as you can resist before serving it.

-A minimum of 6 hours will give you the best flavor (I KNOW – who wants to wait 6 hours for Cane’s Sauce?!)
+A minimum of 6 hours will give you the best flavor (I KNOW – who wants to wait 6 hours?)

-Seriously though, the longer, the better for this sauce.
-The time it has to sit in the refrigerator allows the flavors to develop, so if you eat it right away, it will taste like ketchup – we learned this from a lot of trial and error.
+Seriously though, the longer, the better.
+The time it has to sit in the refrigerator allows the flavors to develop, so if you eat it right away, it will taste like ketchup – the sauce won’t taste like Cane’s sauce.
+We learned this from a lot of trial and error.

 Two chicken tenders and a bowl of orange dipping sauce on top of raising cane's napkins.